Kazzyyyyyyyy/Coding-Journal/README.md

 **Week 9 (1. - 7.12.2025):**
  - decided on a new project (Open source)
  - learned a bit how to read into a project

+**Week 10 (8. - 14.12.2025):**
+ - found out my LFQ was trash
+ - rewrote the whole queue, this time correct
+ - learned (more) about atomic, memory ordering and the ABA problem so that Im confident now I can explain the entire queue in detail
+ - reused and changed tests to fit the new queue